 And you want to join the club.

-Except you don’t have the budget to invest in the business of professional blogging.
+But worry not.
+Even if you don’t have the huge budget to invest in the business of professional blogging, it’s fine.

-That’s the beauty of most online businesses, my friend.
+That’s the beauty of most online businesses.
 You can create a blog easily for as little or as much as you can afford.
 Really!

 You can start a blog today by paying less than $100 a year!
 Of course, you can scale up when you can afford to do so.
 No hurry.